Dunedin: a southeast coastal city at the head of Otago Harbour on the South Island of New Zealand.

 Best known for its Scottish and Maori heritage, this charming area has the perfect mix of urban and rural landscapes.

-From an abundance of shops, Victorian and Edwardian architecture and culinary delights in the Central Business District to the quiet countryside of nearby Otago Peninsula, Dunedin is undeniably unique and picturesque.
+There’s an abundance of shops, Victorian and Edwardian architecture and culinary delights in the Central Business District.
+But then, at the other end of the spectrum, there’s the quiet countryside of Otago Peninsula nearby.

 Supposedly a must-see for tourists on the working holiday visa, Nathan and I decided to head to the city a few weeks back to check it out in all its autumnal glory.

-Whether you’re visiting the region soon or you plan to at some point in your life and you want to learn more, not to worry – I’ve got you covered.
+Whether you’re visiting soon or you plan to at some point in your life and you want to learn more, not to worry – I’ve got you covered.

 Read on for what to do in Dunedin for 48 hours.

-What to do in Dunedin 101: head ten minutes out of the CBD towards the Pacific Ocean and you’ll find a large stretch of sand known as St Clair Beach.
+What to do in Dunedin 101: head ten minutes out of the CBD towards the Pacific Ocean.
+Here you’ll find a large stretch of sand known as St Clair Beach.

 Unfortunately, it was dull and cloudy the morning we were there; however, it didn’t stop the beach from being just as beautiful to look at as it was calming.